dhruv1345/MindMend-Spiritual-Guidance/README.md

   <img src="https://github.com/dhruv1345/MindMend-Spiritual-Guidance/assets/86596711/d6497387-f981-46f9-a605-dc0d79056ff7" width="200" />
 </div>

+## How to Contribute

+We have not opened it for contribution as of now.
+Keep checking in future.

 ## Contact Us

 For any questions, feedback, or support, feel free to reach out to us: